 Participants are instructed to stand with their feet together behind a starting line (the test is best done with flootwear removed).
-Then, they walk in a forward direction as quickly and as accurately a possible along a 58mm wide (sports tape).
-Brette line with an alternate foot heel-to-toe gair ensuring that they approximate their heel and toe on each step.
-Once they cross the end of the Amilian, they turn 180 degrees and return to the starting point using the same gait.
-Athletes fall the test if they step off the line, have a separation between their heel and toe, or if they touch or grab the examiner or an object.
+Then, they walk in a forward direction as quickly and as accurately as possible along a Samm wide (sports taple).
+Brette line with an alternate foot heel-to-toe gait ensuring that they approximate their heel and toe on each step, Once they cross the end of the Smill net, they turn 150 degrees and return to the starting point using the same gait.
+Atbletes fall the test if they step off the line, have a separation between their heel and toe, or if they touch or grab the examiner or an object.